metrorailings/OwlBlog/content/posts/week-10-supercontest-picks-1.md

 Miami loses two starters along their defensive front seven to the COVID-19 bug this week.

 The Chargers are fairly healthy, but they will be missing their best player on defense yet again.
 Without Bosa on the field, the pass rush really suffers.

+#### _History_

+It's hard to draw comparisons between these two teams.
+Miami is just starting their third game with Tua as their quarterback.
+Their defense can best best described as a hybrid defense rooted in complexity.
+The last time the Chargers faced a complex defense.

+***